Pablo-522/osticket-prereqs/README.md

 </p>
 <br />
 <br />
-<h3 align="center">Open your Remote Desktop Connection app on your computer and connect to your Virtual Machine that was created in Azure.
-NOTE: If you're asked to sign into your main account (your computer) click on "More Options".</h3>
+<h3 align="center">Next, we'll open our Remote Desktop Connection app on your computer and connect to your Virtual Machine that was created in Azure.
+If you're asked to sign into your main account (your computer) click on "More Options".</h3>
 <br />
 <p>
 	<img src="https://i.imgur.com/1zaKYCE.png" height="75%" width="100%" alt="Remote Desktop"/>